Mivinci/x26/README.md

 }
 ```

-The remote source must response data of the same format correspond to what we've discussed about `local mode`.
+The remote source must response data of the same format as what we've discussed on `local mode`.

 ### Step 4 - Build

-When you're satisfied with what've done, use pnpm to build x26 for deployment
+When you're satisfied with what your x26 page looks like, use pnpm to build for deployment.

 ```bash
 pnpm build
 ```

-You'll see a new directory named `dist` being generated there.
+You'll see a new directory named `dist` being generated.

 Optionally, you can use pnpm to preview the bundled version at  `localhost:5000`  by running